hzitoun/android-camera2-secret-picture-taker/README.md

                 //scale image to avoid POTENTIAL "Bitmap too large to be uploaded into a texture" when displaying into an ImageView final int nh = (int) (bitmap.getHeight() * (512.0 / bitmap.getWidth()));
                 final Bitmap scaled = Bitmap.createScaledBitmap(bitmap, 512, nh, true);
-               //do whatever you want with the bitmap or the scaled one });
+               //do whatever you want with the bitmap or the scaled one...
+            });
             showToast("Picture saved to " + pictureUrl);
         }